 After Parking and Getting to the Tidepools

-Once parked, you're almost there.
-The hike to the tide pools isn't terribly long, but you will want to be careful.
-It can be a little steep and you don't particularly want to fall.
-The rocks you're hiking over are lava rocks and can get pretty sharp.
+Once parked, you’re almost there.
+The hike to the tide pools isn’t terribly long, but you will want to be careful.
+Pro tip: make sure you have sturdy shoes.
+It can be a little steep and you don’t particularly want to fall.
+The rocks and worn trails you’re hiking over are lava rocks and can get pretty sharp.
 There was a point in time when surgeons used sharpened lava rock (obsidian) for their surgical equipment because it held a sharp edge so well.
-Whether or not you need surgery for anything, this isn't the place you want to do it.
-So take your time and you'll be there before you know it.
+Whether or not you need surgery for anything, this isn’t the place you want to do it.
+So take your time and you’ll be there before you know it.

 Once down there

 Go ahead and relax.
 If you took our advice and brought food and a friend, you can have a picnic basket.
-Sometimes small fish have found new homes in the tidepools, but they're not really something to be worried about.
+Sometimes small fish have found new homes in the tidepools, but they’re not really something to be worried about.
 The biggest concern for danger down there is Mother Nature and the ocean.
 Watch out for rogue waves.
 The lava rock down there can be pretty sharp.
-That combined with the breaking waves can be a dangerous combination.
+That combined with the breaking waves, and sometimes huge waves, and sometimes enormous waves, can be a dangerous combination.
+Never underestimate ocean waves.

 Ways to Enjoy